Five Bible Verses to Pray Over Adult Children

 A Free Resource for You

-I have five Bible verses that I pray over my two young adult sons daily, and I would love to share them with you!
+I have five Bible verses I pray over my two young adult sons daily, and I would love to share them with you!

 As a free resource, here are Five Verses to Pray Over our Adult Children, delivered straight to your inbox.
 I encourage you to print out these verses and stick them in your Bible or somewhere visible.
 (I love putting Bible verses on the bathroom mirror!)